 (a) ALR applications for subdivision or exclusion within the Dry Gulch Development Node and Radium Resort Development Node identified on Schedule D2 are generally supported.

-(a) If requested by subject landowners, and other infill opportunities have been utilized, an application for a block exclusion from the ALR of land designated R-SF in Edgewater may be supported.
+(a) An ALR block exclusion of land designated R-SF in Edgewater may be generally supported.

 (4) Spillimacheen